openlegend/core-rules/core/src/04-perks-flaws/01-chapter-four.md

 ### Stone Sense

 While underground you may fail to find what you're looking for, but you can never be truly lost.
-You can always find your way back to the entrance through which you entered.
+You can always find your way back to the entrance through which

+\page

+<div class='footnote'>CHAPTER 4: PERKS & FLAWS</div>

+you entered.
 Furthermore, you have advantage 1 on any action rolls in which a familiarity with underground environments would prove helpful, such as attempts to identify the risk of a cave-in or to find a secret passage within a cavern.

 ### Street Rat

 You were raised on the streets or at least spent a good deal of time crawling about them.
 As such, you know how to navigate urban areas quickly, make yourself unseen, and find a bite to eat when you're down on your luck.
 As one of the invisible urchins that crawl the city, you are also quite adept at picking up rumors in taverns and crowded streets.
 You gain advantage 1 on rolls for situations in which your street rat nature would be helpful.

 ### Upper Class